 Dandelions have a reputation as both a granter of wishes and a dreaded weed and lawn nuisance.
-However, did you know that both dandelion root and dandelion greens are loaded with nutrients and boast a variety of benefits to your health — just like dandelion tea?
+However, did you know that dandelion root is loaded with nutrients and boast a variety of benefits to your health — just like dandelion greens and dandelion tea?

-Dandelion is low in calories but high in fiber as well as vitamin K, vitamin A and vitamin C. The root and greens have also been shown to have some pretty impressive health benefits and may even help reduce cancer growth, lower cholesterol and help you lose weight.
+Dandelion is low in calories but high in fiber as well as vitamin K, vitamin A and vitamin C. The root has also been shown to have some pretty impressive health benefits and may even help reduce cancer growth, lower cholesterol levels and support liver function.

 In addition to being rich in many vitamins and minerals, dandelion is also readily available, easy to add to your diet and full of flavor.